Moldova

 A family is having a meal.

 Hot meals and foodstuffs are provided at several shelters in and around the capital city.
-We also distributed home appliances such as washing machines and refrigerators, furniture, and daily necessities.
+We also distribute home appliances such as washing machines and refrigerators, furniture, and daily necessities.

 • 2022 - 2023